jeffwright13/pytest-fold/README.md

 - Requires Pytest >= 6.2.5

 ## Installation
-For now, this is manually installable as a Pytest plugin.
-Clone the project, create a venv, then install in editable mode:

-* `git clone git@github.com:jeffwright13/pytest-fold.git`
-* `cd pytest-fold`
-* `python -m venv venv`
-* `source venv/bin/activate`
-* `pip install -e .`
+`pip install pytest-fold`

 ## Usage
-**Suppressing of Pytest's stdout/stderr capture (using the `-s` flag) is temorarily required.
+**Suppressing of Pytest's stdout/stderr capture (using the `-s` flag) is temporarily required.
 Otherwise the TUI's display will be corrupted.**

 From top-level directory: